mayowa-kalejaiye/multi-bank-integration/README.md

 ## Overview

-WarpSpeed Banking System is a comprehensive, modular banking framework that provides multi-bank account integration capabilities.
+WarpSpeed Banking System  prototype is a comprehensive, modular banking framework that provides multi-bank account integration capabilities.
 This system allows users to manage multiple financial accounts from different providers in a single interface, streamlining personal finance management through a unified API.

 The system is designed with a focus on object-oriented principles, thread safety, and extensibility, making it suitable for both educational purposes and as a foundation for production financial applications.